MFR6340/theenglishextension.org/young-world-3/unit-3: Help.md

 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 This unit covers what to do in a traffic accident, First Aid, and calling Emergency.
-To expand on this us
+To expand on this unit, the books below give

-### Magic Treehouse Fact Tracker: Dog Heroes, Mary Pope Osbourne
+### Magic Treehouse Fact Tracker: Dog Heroes, by Mary Pope Osbourne

 <img src="https://imgur.com/66AhGbV.png" width="25%" />

-Mr. and Mrs. Brown find a bear from Darkest Peru at the Paddington train station.
-Their home becomes more lively with his adventures.
+summary here.
 (Lexile 750L)

 <a href="https://www.bookdepository.com/Dog-Heroes-Mary-Pope-Osborne/9780375860126?ref=grid-view&qid=1674318040257&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1016423966" rel="nofollow">Buy on Orell Füssli</a>